maxiplux/blog/.junie/guidelines-readme.md

             .should().resideInAPackage("..infrastructure.persistence..");

     @ArchTest
-    static final ArchRule aggregateRootsShouldExtendAggregateRoot =
+    static final ArchRule controllersShouldResideInWebPackage =
-        classes().that().areAnnotatedWith(Document.class)
-            .should().beAssignableTo(AggregateRoot.class);
+        classes().that().areAnnotatedWith(RestController.class)
+            .should().resideInAPackage("..infrastructure.adapter.in.web..");

     @ArchTest
-    static final ArchRule valueObjectsShouldExtendValueObject =
+    static final ArchRule useCasesShouldResideInApplicationPackage =
-        classes().that().haveSimpleNameEndingWith("Id")
-            .or().haveSimpleNameEndingWith("Name")
-            .or().haveSimpleNameEndingWith("Email")
-            .or().haveSimpleNameEndingWith("Address")
-            .should().beAssignableTo(ValueObject.class);
+        classes().that().haveSimpleNameEndingWith("UseCase")
+            .should().resideInAPackage("..application..");
 }
 ```

 ## 9. General Best Practices

-### 9.1 Code Quality in DDD
+### 9.1 Code Quality

-- Follow the ubiquitous language consistently in code
+- Follow consistent naming conventions across the codebase
-- Implement peer code reviews with domain experts when possible
+- Implement peer code reviews
 - Keep methods small and focused on a single responsibility
 - Use meaningful names that reflect domain concepts
 - Write comprehensive tests at all levels (domain, application, infrastructure)
-- Document domain decisions and the reasoning behind them
+- Document architectural decisions and the reasoning behind them
 - Use comments to explain "why" not "what" the code does
 - Refactor continuously as your understanding of the domain evolves

 ### 9.2 Performance Optimization

-- Design aggregates with performance in mind (size, loading patterns)
+- Design domain models with performance in mind (size, loading patterns)
 - Use read models and projections for complex queries
 - Consider CQRS for high-performance scenarios
 - Implement domain-specific caching strategies
-- Use asynchronous domain events for non-critical operations
+- Use asynchronous processing for non-critical operations
-- Monitor aggregate loading and saving performance
+- Monitor domain model loading and saving performance

 ### 9.3 Documentation

-- Maintain a glossary of domain terms (ubiquitous language)
+- Maintain a glossary of domain terms
-- Document bounded contexts and their relationships (context map)
-- Create visual representations of aggregates and their relationships
 - Document architecture decisions (ADRs) with domain context
 - Keep API documentation synchronized with code
-- Include domain event flows and process diagrams
+- Include event flows and process diagrams
-- Document anti-corruption layers between bounded contexts
+- Document the ports and adapters in your architecture

 Example of a domain glossary: